MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 ```
 The little "!" will first add 24 to x1 and then dereference it.
 However, here it
 will not act like an rvalue and leave x1 unchanged.
 After the instruction is executed,
-x1 will be updated.
+x1 will have been updated.
 This is particularly useful when working with an array when looping through it,
 like we saw in the maximum example.
 In the next chapter we'll
 also see how this is used for the stack.
 ### Post-Indexed Addressing Mode (with write-back)